 (5) ordering or performing therapeutic procedures including the use of ionizing radiation in compliance with Minnesota Rules 2007, chapter 4732;

 (6) providing instructions regarding patient care, disease prevention, and health promotion;

-(7) assisting the supervising physician in patient care in the home and in health care facilities;
+(7) providing patient care in the home and in health care facilities;

 (8) creating and maintaining appropriate patient records;

-(16) providing medical authorization for admission for emergency care and treatment of a patient under section 253B.05, subdivision 2.
+(15) providing medical authorization for admission for emergency care and treatment of a patient under section 253B.051, subdivision 1.